 “‘Don’t dig in against Bob Gibson, he’ll knock you down.
 Don’t stare at him.
 He doesn’t like it.
 If you happen to hit a home run, don’t run too slow, don’t run too fast.
 If you happen to want to celebrate, get in the tunnel first.
 And if he hits you, don’t charge the mound, because he’s a Gold Glove Boxer.’
 I’m like, ‘Damn, what about my 17-game hitting streak?’
 That was the night it ended.”

-Not only did he lead his team to a World Series berth in 1968, he was the MVP, Cy Young award winner and topped it off with a gold glove.
+Not only did he lead his team to a World Series berth in 1968, but Gibbons was the MVP, Cy Young award winner, and topped it all off with a gold glove.
 A true dominant performance in every sense of the word.